Dental anxiety? Not anymore!

 - This type of anesthesia is especially indicated for treatments that involve a great complexity or duration, as can be the surgery of Zygomatic Implants.

 - It can be done with hospital admission or outpatient.
-It will be the dentists along with the anesthetist who make the decision to do it one way or another.
+It will be the dentists along with the anesthetist who makes the decision to do it one way or another.

-- We have agreements with the best hospitals in the province of Malaga to be able to carry out this type of interventions in case of having to make a hospital admission.
+- We have agreements with the best hospitals in the province of Malaga to be able to carry out this type of intervention in case of having to make a hospital admission.